cometbft/cometbft/docs/references/config/config.toml.md

 If [`grpc.laddr`](#grpcladdr) is empty, this setting is ignored and the service is not enabled.

 ## Peer-to-peer

 These configuration options change the behaviour of the peer-to-peer protocol.

 ### p2p.laddr

-TCP socket address for the P2P service to listen on.
+TCP socket address for the P2P service to listen on and accept connections.
 ```toml
 laddr = "tcp://0.0.0.0:26656"
 ```